LukasKristensen/discord-hall-of-fame-bot/README.md

 ### Features
 - [ ] Gamebot: The user gets a hall-of-fame post and should guess if another post has more or less reactions
-- [ ] Discord Wrapped: Make a post with user's
-- [ ] - Top 5 reacted posts
+- [ ] Top 5 reacted posts
-- [ ] - Top 3 most used emojis
+- [ ] Top 3 most used emojis
-- [ ] - Top 3 most used channel
+- [ ] Top 3 most used channel
+- [x] Servers most used gifs
+- [x] Users most used gifs
-- [ ] - Compare the statistics to the rest of the server (e.g. "you were top 3% of users using emoji" or channel)
+- [ ] Compare the statistics to the rest of the server (e.g. "you were top 3% of users using emoji" or channel)
-- [ ] - Come with more ideas here
+- [ ] Come with more ideas here

 ### If bot should be invited to other servers
 - [ ] Create a command for updating variable names